pranavknayak/blog/content/current work.md

 ---

 ## Textbooks
+Everything I've heard and all the talks I've listened to kind of hinted that if I want to contribute seriously to ML Theory, I would have to come into the field with a foundational perspective.
+With that in mind, I am currently focusing on making sure that my grounding in statistics, and in computational complexity, are both bulletproof.
+Here are the books I'm using to achieve that:

 -  Statistical Inference - Casella & Berger
 	- Probability Theory (Notes for STAT310) - Amir Dembo (once I've finished the above).
+- Mathematics and Computation - Avi Wigderson

+Also, I am interspersing my studies in these fundamentals with studies in learning theory, so that I don't lose touch with the end goal:
 -  Learning Theory from First Principles - Francis Bach

 ## Papers